Entscheider/depthhead/Readme.md

 # Code example

 Here is a small example for using a trained hough forest.
-You should use serde and serde_json for loading.
+You should use serde and serde_json if you want to load the pretrained model.

 ```rust
 // First read the trained forest